| 4 min

 It’s pretty evident from the name, but directional cues guide your visitors in the direction you want them to go.
 There are two types of directional cues which can come in all shapes and sizes.
 These are explicit and suggestive.
 Explicit cues can be any physical signs, such as physical arrows and lines.
 Whereas, suggestive cues use imagery to subtly direct your prospects gaze.

 There are a number of page elements considered as explicit cues.
 Some of these include:

 - Eye direction

-This design feature is loved by designers and clients alike, however from a usability perspective due to its distracting nature it’s extremely ineffective.
-Notre Dame University conducted a study which found that the first hero image out five received 84% of all clicks – it’s fair to assume the rest are just distracting carousels.
+Image carousels are a web design feature that is loved by designers and clients alike.
+However, from a usability perspective, they can be seen as extremely ineffective due to their distracting nature.
+For example, Notre Dame University conducted a study which found that the first hero image out of five received 84% of all clicks.
+So, it’s fair to assume the rest are just distracting carousels.

 Do You Need More Guidance With Your Web Design?